ethereum/EIPs/SCCP/sccp-79.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Increase the account mergers duration from 7 days to 2 weeks (1209600 seconds) and putting into effect a new merging window.
+Increase the account mergers duration from 7 days to 2 weeks (1209600 seconds) and put into effect a new merging window.

 ## Abstract